 The Token Speed Calculator helps you estimate response times for different models based on their token generation speeds.
 You can: 1) Select a model, 2) Enter the number of input and output tokens, 3) Specify the batch size, and 4) View the estimated input processing time, output generation time, and total response time.
 This tool is valuable for planning real-time applications or comparing the performance characteristics of different models.

-Our LLM Price Comparison tool helps you find the most cost-effective model for your specific use case by: 1) Letting you select from common use case patterns or create custom token counts, 2) Calculating costs across dozens of models based on your expected monthly volume, 3) Accounting for cached input pricing where applicable, 4) Presenting results sorted by cost, with clear visualizations.
+Our LLM Price Comparison tool helps you find the most cost-effective model for your specific use case by: 1) Letting you select from common use case patterns or create custom token counts, 2) Calculating costs across dozens of models based on your expected monthly volume, 3) Accounting for cached input pricing and prompt caching discounts where applicable, 4) Presenting results sorted by cost, with clear visualizations.
 Users have reported saving 30-70% on their LLM API costs by identifying more efficient models for their specific needs.

 TokenCalculator.com is designed with privacy as a priority.
 All text processing and token calculations are performed entirely in your browser using JavaScript, meaning your text is never sent to our servers or stored anywhere.
 We don't use cookies for tracking and don't collect any personal information beyond standard anonymous analytics.
 You can use our tools with complete confidence that your prompts, content, and other information remain private.